csci121s15/Scoreboard-Lab/README.md

 2. Exercise the `Scoreboard` by adding a second score
 3. Verify that the `Scoreboard` has the scores in the proper order and that there are 2 scores.

 But wait!
-In step 2 we could add the second score *before* or *after* the first.
+In step 2 we could add the second score that is *greater than* or *less than* the first.
+If the second score is greater than the first, then the second score added needs to take the first position in the scoreboard, and the first score added needs to be bumped down to second place.
 That means that we should have 2 tests.

 **Activity:** Add two tests, `testSecondScoreBeforeFirst` and `testSecondScoreAfterFirst` to the `Scoreboard` class, and then modify the `Scoreboard` class so that all four tests pass.